Honesty is a Heart Matter

 Do not allow even small fibs.
 Children constantly test their boundaries.
 Show them early you always expect them to be honest.
 Trust between children and parents must be earned.

 Do not accept or tolerate even the “whitest” lie, because all lies are lies and that makes them black and bad.
 If you accept one small lie from your child, they will continue to test you to find your limits.
+One little small lie, becomes a bigger one and then a bigger one until it becomes harder and harder to tell the truth.

 3. Show Your Children Examples of Honesty and Dishonesty, Especially in Leaders and Public Figures